 The most common vision problems are refractive errors, when your eyes don’t properly focus the light entering your eyes, leading to blurry vision.
 One type of refractive error is astigmatism, when your eye’s cornea or lens has an irregular curve.
-At Anwar Eye Center in Moundsville and Sutton, West Virginia, the team of skilled optometrists and ophthalmologists diagnoses astigmatism and treats it with prescription eyeglasses, contact lenses, and laser eye surgery.
+At Anwar Eye Center in Moundsville, West Virginia, the team of skilled optometrists and ophthalmologists diagnoses astigmatism and treats it with prescription eyeglasses, contact lenses, and laser eye surgery.
 Schedule an appointment online or over the phone today.

 Astigmatism is a refractive error, like being nearsighted or farsighted.
 A refractive error means your eye has difficulty focusing light because of the eye’s shape, and your uncorrected vision is blurry.
 It’s not a disease and it doesn’t mean anything is wrong with your eye health.
 It does mean, however, that you probably need glasses or contact lenses.